 Practice your time management and organizational skills.
 Utilize the Academic Affairs office and Career Services to make sure you're on track to get the most out of your Trinity experience, from your first year and on.

-Trinity University has more than 115 registered student organizations, many of which include service as a core component.
+Trinity University has nearly 100 student organizations on campus.
 Participate in organizations that are familiar to you, and some that aren't—you may discover something about the world, or about yourself, that you didn't know before!